b-lukaszuk/BS_wJ_eng/ideas/bile.md

 sco(s)
 ```

-In the next step we will split this big drop into a few smaller ones of equal
+In the next step we will split this big droplet into a few smaller ones of equal
 sizes.
 Splitting the volume is easy, we just divide `bigV` by `n` droplets.
 However, we need a way to determine the size (`radius`) of each small droplet.
-Let's try to transform the formula for sphere volume.
+Let's try to transform the formula for sphere volume and see if we can get
+radius from that.

 $v = \frac{4}{3} * \pi * r^3 $ {#eq:sphere1}